 (SOUNDBITE OF ARCHIVED RECORDING)

-MARTIN: NPR congressional correspondent Kelsey Snell, thank you.
+MARTIN: All right.
+NPR justice correspondent Ryan Lucas, thank you.

 (SOUNDBITE OF MUSIC)